-Before you start trying on clothes and organising what you do and don’t want to take, get yourself familiar with the luggage allowances of the airline you’re travelling with.
+Before you start trying on clothes and organising what to take, get yourself familiar with the luggage allowances of the airline you’re travelling with.

 Top tip: Equip yourself with some luggage scales so you can weigh as you go.
 And don’t forget to pop these in your suitcase so you can check your case before your return journey home as all those gifts you’ve bought for everyone may push you over the limit coming back.

 It’s also worth checking the rules and regulations about what you can take in your hand luggage.
 You’ll need to pack any liquids, creams and gels in clear plastic bags and these can’t be any more than 100ml per item.
-Travel minis are a great way to take toiletries with you without going over the limit, especially if you’re just taking hand luggage on holiday this year.
+Travel minis are a great way to take toiletries with you without going over the limit, especially if you’re just taking hand luggage on holiday.

 Top tip: Make sure you’ve packed all of these in clear bags before you get to the airport so you don’t have to empty out all of the contents of your suitcase in front of many other frustrated holidaymakers!
 Pop these items into the front pocket of your suitcase so you can quickly grab them.

-It’s a myth that having a designer suitcase will lead to upgraded travel (in fact, thieves are more likely to take an interest in it) so don’t spend a fortune on your case this year.
+The way cases are thrown around in baggage handling these days, it’s best not to spend a fortune on your case.
 Buy something that will suit your needs and the luggage restrictions of the airline you’re travelling with.

 If you’re travelling with hand luggage only, a lightweight, compact case is ideal.
 Or, if you’re going long-distance, a case with a hard shell will be more suitable.
 However, these can add up to 4.3kg to your luggage weight, so be careful when filling them.